T1 Personal Tax Return

 Please note that the building entrance is locked outside regular business hours.
 An intercom is available for weekend and holiday access—please Buzz #201, and we will let you in.

-Our complimentary reserved parking stall in the front lot is #33.
+If you are visiting us in person, our complimentary reserved parking stall in the front lot is #33.
 There is an elevator in the hallway to the left of the lobby.

 Let us figure it out.